AImageLab-zip/US_Cond-UNet/README.md

 # Cond-UNet: Cross-Domain Ultrasound Segmentation

-This repository contains the official PyTorch implementation for the BMVC 2026 paper: "A New Multicenter Testicular US Dataset and a Lightweight Cond-UNet for Generalization in US Segmentation."
+This repository contains the official PyTorch implementation for the BMVC 2026 paper: [A New Multicenter Testicular US Dataset and a Lightweight Cond-UNet for Generalization in US Segmentation](https://federicobolelli.it/media/publications/pdfs/0475.pdf).

 Here you will find the code to run our model in inference and to fine-tune it on your own ultrasound image dataset.